Transfer function interpolation remainder formula of rational Krylov subspace methods: Numerical experiments

-\item Both $H_2$ norm MOR and our \twosided~algorithm are two-sided type projection method.
-For 40 order, they actually have 80 shifts. \ARKSM~ is actually an one-sided type projection method.
-For 40 order, it only has 40 shifts.
-In Section \ref{sect:one_sided_error_formula_section}, we find the errors of $l$ order two-sided and $2l$ order one-sided methods are quite similar.
-Thus, we think 20 order two-sided algorithm will have the similar precision like 40 order onesided algorithm.
-Some of error pictures in Fig. \ref{fig:MORs_of_small_problems} and \ref{fig:MORs_of_large_problems} roughly show this fact, e.g., \textsc{eady}, \textsc{random} and \textsc{rail20209}.
-Concretely speaking, the max error of $l=40$ in \ARKSM~approximately equals to the one of $l=20$ in \twosided~algorithm or $H_2(\IRKA).$ \end{enumerate}
+\item Both the $H_2$ norm optimal MOR (\IRKA) and our greedy \twosided~algorithm are two-sided type projection methods.
+A total of 80 shifts have been allocated for a 40-order MOR.
+In comparison, the \ARKSM~algorithm is, in fact, a one-sided type projection method.
+For a 40-order MOR, only 40 shifts are permitted in \ARKSM.
+In Section~\ref{sect:one_sided_error_formula_section}, it is revealed that the forms of the errors associated with the $l$-order two-sided method and the $2l$-order one-sided method are strikingly analogous.
+It is thus proposed that the 20-order two-sided algorithm will demonstrate a similar level of precision to that exhibited by the 40-order one-sided algorithm.
+The error pictures in Fig.\ref{fig:MORs_of_small_problems} and Fig.\ref{fig:MORs_of_large_problems} illustrate this phenomenon to some extent, as evidenced by the \textsc{eady}, \textsc{random} and \textsc{rail20209} examples.
+Concretely speaking, the max error of $l=40$ in \ARKSM ~is approximately equivalent to that of $l=20$ in $H_2(\IRKA)$ or the \twosided~algorithm. \end{enumerate}